-The Council received a number of specific grants during 2020/2021 to support Covid-19 response activity.
+The Council received specific grants during 2021/2022 to support Covid-19 response activity.
 A number of these grants had conditions attached.
 Where grant balances remained at the end of the financial year to support on-going activity, and grant conditions are yet to be met these are held as receipts in advance.